Find the Best Seafood in Boston at These 10 Local-Approved Spots

 OK—we'll stop pitifully imitating Boston's infamous accent now, as there are plenty of distinguished folk wandering its streets who would roll their eyes at this hyper-stereotypical lack of enunciation of the letter "R." But we won't stop talking about how Boston's a damn fine town to sidle up with a Sam Adams and a lobster roll—or a dozen oysters, or a bowl of seafood soup—and there are many places within city limits where one can engage in this life-affirming activity.

-But for you, Boston visitor or curious local, we've rounded up a bunch of our favorites for our MUNCHIES Guide to Boston, and we hope that you'll enjoy trying them, too.
+But for you, dear curious locals and visitors alike, we've rounded up a bunch of our favorite seafood spots in Boston for our MUNCHIES Guide to Boston, and we hope that you'll enjoy trying them, too.
 Tie on your lobster bibs and ready those crunchy little oyster crackers.

-Island Creek Oyster Bar: This chic Back Bay seafood mecca is the perfect place to celebrate after a winning Sox game.
-It'll be packed, and it's not cheap, but the impressive wine list and lighthearted cocktail menu will make everything OK.
+- Island Creek Oyster Bar, 500 Commonwealth Avenue, Boston, Massachusetts 02215 This chic Back Bay seafood mecca is the perfect place to celebrate after a winning Sox game.
+It'll be packed, and it's not cheap, but the impressive wine list, top-notch East Coast oyster selection, and lighthearted cocktail menu will make everything OK.
 Get the lobster roe noodles and fried oyster sliders.

-For more amazing eats in Beantown, from coffee to cocktails to Irish pubs to fine dining, check out the complete MUNCHIES Guide to Boston.
+For more amazing eats in Boston, from coffee to cocktails to Irish pubs to fine dining, check out the complete MUNCHIES Guide to Boston.